Best Wine Bars in Bend, OR

 Stoller Wine Bar

 Wines: Glasses, flights, and bottles.
-Beer also available.
+Beer is also available.

 Cost: Glasses around $10-20, bottles around $30-50.